About the site

 The site's main focus lies in squeezing additional fun out of campaign play, particularly in regard to obtaining novel combat situations, be they serious or mischievous.
 Most of this stems from my own explorations but there are also quite a few articles based on things I've read about or that people have suggested, which I try to make clear as appropriate.

-Most of my articles have a posting date, but all articles relating to gameplay fun are subject to updating when I have any improvements to make, especially the addition of extra material.
-As such, the date just refers to the original version of the article, not necessarily the version you now see.
+Most of my articles have a posting date, but all articles relating to gameplay fun are subject to updating when I have any improvements to make, expanding them or whatever.
+So the date just refers to the original version of the article, not necessarily the version you now see.
 In some cases I also say "updated later" or suchlike, to indicate that some fairly significant changes have been made since the original posting.
 A few early articles are undated because I'm not sure when I posted them; I wasn't dating things when I started the site.

 Say hello to Suzie

 The whimsical Frontline with Suzie series kicked off soon after Bad Cyborg launched.
 The name 'Suzie Hoffenblatt' was actually taken from the Soapbox page I'd written earlier.
 I suppose I was thinking that she'd done a nice enough job of interviewing me there, so we'd pack her off to get busy on Halo.
 Other humour pieces followed and eventually I formed a separate Humour section.